What is Strategic Engineering?

 Infrastructure management is one of the most consequential professions in the world.
 The obligation is not to the shareholders or customers of the immediate transaction, but to the communities that infrastructure exists to serve, the natural systems it affects, and the future generations who will inherit what we build.

-Strategic Engineering — Introduction, concluding paragraphThis book is an invitation to develop and practise the mindset that obligation demands.
+Strategic Engineering — Introduction, concluding paragraphThis book is an invitation to develop and practise the mindset that this obligation demands.
 The frameworks are instruments; the mindset is the point.

 London, 2025